-- Whether the police had a reasonable suspicion to stop you.
+Whether the police had reasonable suspicion to stop you.

 All three issues require a thorough investigation.
 In preparing my client’s case, I interview witnesses, view any videotape of your arrest, and visit the scene.
-I have won many DWI cases by being more familiar with the scene of the arrest than the officer who made the arrest.
+I have won many DWI cases by being more familiar with the arrest scene than the officer who made the arrest.
 In one case, the officer testified my client held on to a steel bar to support himself.
-By visiting and photographing the scene before trial I was able to show that the steel bar was only six inches off the ground.
-The police officer’s testimony was completely discredited and the client was acquitted.
+I could show that the steel bar was only six inches off the ground by visiting and photographing the scene before the trial.
+The police officer’s testimony was completely discredited, and the client was acquitted.

 The Use of Expert Witnesses – Strengthening Your DWI Defense

-If you have been charged with DWI, it’s important to request an Administrative License Review (ALR) within 15 days of arrest or your driver’s license will be automatically suspended.
-During the ALR, I may cross examine the arresting officer, which may lead to important evidence for your DWI defense.
+If you have been charged with DWI, requesting an Administrative License Review (ALR) within 15 days of arrest is important, or your driver’s license will be automatically suspended.
+During the ALR, I may cross-examine the arresting officer, which may lead to important evidence for your DWI defense.

 A SUMMARY OF CRIMINAL DEFENSE ATTORNEY ROBERT FICKMAN’S CREDENTIALS